steqeq/0000/docs/understand/using_gpu_sanitizer.md

 For information about LLVM Address Sanitizer, see https://clang.llvm.org/docs/AddressSanitizer.html.

 Compiling Address Sanitizer
-The address sanitizer process begins by compiling the application of interest with address sanitizer instrumentation.
+The address sanitizer process begins by compiling the application of interest with the address sanitizer instrumentation.

 Recommendations for doing this are: